em-eight/ppc2cpp/README.md

   -DProtobuf_LIBRARY="$(pkg-config --libs protobuf)"
 ```

-Newer versions of Protobuf depend on Abseil, so it is recommended to
-specify the dynamic library here (.dylib or .so) instead of the static
-library (.a) to avoid unresolved symbol errors.

 If all of the above still doesn't work, sometimes it helps to delete
 your CMake cache.